 Dead Battery?
 Doors Locked?
 Don’t Panic

 Keyless entry and push-button start systems have saved the world countless seconds of time by removing the key from the equation.
-Remember trying to find the ignition in the dark only to realize how all those scratches showed up in the first place?
+Remember trying to find the ignition in the dark, only to realize how all those scratches showed up in the first place?
 The only real problem with new technology is that no one knows how to use it.
-So if you’ve locked your keys in your car, don’t worry because Mercedes-Benz has thought of everything.
-Here is how to unlock your Mercedes-Benz when the battery dies.
+So if you’ve locked your keys in your car, don’t worry, because Mercedes-Benz has thought of everything.
+Here is how to unlock your Mercedes-Benz with a dead battery.

 Read More: Mercedes-Benz Car Washing Tips